pan-dora/modeller/README.md

 The workflow:

 1. select a directory of file resources.
+2. enter metadata parameters for resource "Bag"
+3. save "Bag" to filesystem
+4. Create IIIF model containers (PUT)
-2. PUT file resources into Fedora.
+5. PUT "bag" resources into Fedora.
-3. create a sparql-update request body for each resource with variable metadata entered into a UI form.
-4. PATCH fcr:metadata to file resources
+6. PATCH fcr:metadata to file resources
-5. Create XML descriptors for each file resource and store them to binary serialization directory.
+7. Create XML descriptors for each file resource and store them to binary serialization directory.
-6. Create IIIF model containers (PUT)
-7. Create list, canvas sequence, and manifest sparql-update request bodies using UI form
+8. Create list, canvas sequence, and manifest sparql-update request bodies using UI form
-8. PATCH IIIF model containers with metadata.
+9. PATCH IIIF model containers with metadata.